 Yes and no.

-While no death has been recorded following cannabis consumption, if you consume too much cannabis, you might be in a bumpy ride.
+While no death has been recorded following cannabis consumption, if you consume too much cannabis, you might be in for a bumpy ride.
 Side effects from overconsumption can range from dizziness to vomiting.

 Cannabis can also affect mood and feeling and can cause anxiety and panic.
 This is why it isn’t recommended to consume cannabis if you live with mental health problems since they can cause psychotic episodes.